Our Keynote Speakers

 Research in Language Teaching,

 The 3rd International Conference on Language Education and Research will entail three full days of sessions on cutting edge issues related to Language Education and Research.
 There are also many opportunities for networking and socializing with our colleagues.

 This year we intend to have a more interactional mode throughout the day so that the audience is given plenty of time to interact and share their context.
 The format is fluid to meet the expectations of the presenters and delegates.
-We welcome a variety of formats as listed below:
+We welcome the formats as listed below:

 Papers: 30 minutes (incl. a 10-minute discussion

 Workshops: 45 minutes (incl. a 10 minute discussion)

 The organising committee welcomes contributions from researchers, practitioners and teacher trainers.